Schwartz scores twice, Blues beat Jets for 8th straight win

+ST. LOUIS (AP)Jaden Schwartz saw what it took last season for the St. Louis Blues to emerge from the cellar to hoist the Stanley Cup.
+While Schwartz and the Blues haven’t had to deal with the struggles they faced last season, they are starting to regain the momentum that carried them through last spring.

-ST. LOUIS (AP)Jaden Schwartz scored twice and Jordan Binnington made 25 saves to help the St. Louis Blues beat the Winnipeg Jets 4-1 on Sunday for their season-best eighth straight victory.
+Schwartz scored twice and Jordan Binnington made 25 saves to help St. Louis beat the Winnipeg Jets 4-1 on Sunday for its season-best eighth straight victory.

+””Similar,” Schwartz said when asked to compare this run to the team’s playoff run. ”That’s what we’re kind of building towards and keeping that same intensity and sticking to our systems.”

 Ryan O’Reilly and Robert Thomas also scored for St. Louis.
-The defending champion Blues improved to 26-8-6, outscoring opponents 32-16 during the winning streak.
+The Blues improved to 26-8-6, outscoring opponents 33-16 during the winning streak.
 They had a seven-game streak Oct.
 27-Nov.
 9.

+”You wouldn’t even know it in the room,” Binnington said. ”Everyone’s just trying to keep working together and taking it day by day and those wins are coming.”

 Nicholas Shore scored and Connor Hellebuyck made 24 saves for Winnipeg.
-The Jets have lost five of six to fall to 21-15-3.
+The Jets have lost six of eight to fall to 21-15-3.

+”There feels like there’s a break,” Jets coach Paul Maurice said. ”We’re not sitting on two in eight.
+We’re 0-1-1 coming out of the Christmas break against a pretty good team.”

 Schwartz gave the Blues a 2-1 lead with 4:51 left in the second period, taking a feed from Jordan Kyrou on a two-on-one break and beating Hellebuyck through the legs.
 Schwartz added an empty-netter with 30 seconds remaining.
 He has 13 goals, two more than all of last season.
 In a six-game points streak, he has four goals and eight assists.